kiranjotassi/FinalProjectiOS/README.md

 Deal Tracker - person 2

-OPTIONAL ADD ONS

-These features are extra, if time allows they can be added in:

 Quick buy - reserve in store / send to address - collaboration

-User can decide whether they want to shop online or in store - collaboration
+User can decide whether they want to shop online or in store - person 3

 Work Distribution